 4. The Santa Cam Network

 Your kids won’t get to see Santa fly-by from the cockpit of a NORAD fighter jet.
 The next best thing could be the ‘webcams’ strategically placed at many locations around the world.
 The webcams will only start broadcasting from December 24rth and then they will present your children images and videos of Santa and his reindeer as they make their journey around the world.

 NORAD for all its serious intents and purposes is a fun site.
 While your kids are waiting for the X-day, you can keep them busy in the.
 This is a fun Flash game where your kids can discover fun things to do like listen to a song or play a game while they browse around the ‘village’.

 NORAD is the principal agency for tracking Santa and you really don’t need to go anywhere else.
 But if you decide to check out what’s out there, here are a few sites that use NORAD’s Santa tracker and give your kids fun things to do around it.

 This is a family oriented website that gives the family dozens of things to do during the holidays.
 The site opens with a panoramic view of Santa’s Secret Village.
 You can click on different houses to enter, leading to a variety of fun activities or stories.
 There’s the Christmas countdown calendar and ElfChat, a virtual chat app that mimics the way an elf would chat.
 Your child can also use this site to write a letter to Santa from October 1st through to December 24th each year.
 Then there’s the link to the NORAD Santa Tracker of course.

 When it comes to tracking Santa Claus, nobody does it better than NORAD.
-And probably Google because with Google Earth, Google Maps and even Google+ on the trail of Santa, you are sure to get his exact fix.
+And probably Google because with Google Earth, Google Maps and even Google+ [no longer available] on the trail of Santa, you are sure to get his exact fix.
 So, set your alarm clocks for Dec 24th (2 a.m.
 EST) but do let your kids know that Santa only pays a visit if they are asleep.